 At its height, Casa Malpais consisted of about 60 rooms with a Solar Calendar and a Great Kiva built nearby.
 As the Hopi and Zuni consider Casa Malpais to be sacred, there must have been migrants from Casa Malpais to both.
 By 1400, the Jornada Mogollon had essentially disappeared, merged into surrounding cultures.

-The stone pueblo at Casa Malpais was built of basalt found locally as the pueblo was built on terraces down the side of a volcanic basalt mesa.
-The constructions bridged some of the fault fissures in the surface rock.
+The pueblo at Casa Malpais was built of local basalt.
+The pueblo was built on terraces down the side of a volcanic basalt mesa.
+The man-made constructions bridged some of the fault fissures in the surface rock.
 Construction material was everywhere: the Springerville volcanic field is the third largest volcanic field in the continental United States.
 Logs for roof beams were close by, too.

 Today, Casa Malpais is a Springerville city property and can be visited only while on a tour organized by the good people at the Casa Malpais Archaeological Park and Museum at 418 East Main Street in Springerville.
 Tours originate at the museum and are only available Tuesdays through Saturdays, March through November.